THE DOG DAYS ARE OVER 2.0

 In THE DOG DAYS ARE OVER, the dancer is defined as a pure performer, striving after perfection.
 Subjected to a complex, mathematical, vigorous and exhausting choreography executed in forced uniformity, the eight dancers ultimately slip up.
 And then their masks fall.

 Thanks to its radical choreographic form, THE DOG DAYS ARE OVER revealed the audience’s perception of dancers, choreographers, spectators and the cultural policy at the time.
 Ten years on, these questions are still very much relevant due to current political and social trends: Where does the thin line between art and entertainment lie?
 Who are we as an audience when we contemplate the suffering of dancers from the theatre like a bullfight in an arena?
-What do we want to get as audience?
-Do we want to experience an intensity that we do not feel in our everyday life?
-Do we want to experience beauty that is perhaps not visible in our everyday life?
 Is contemporary dance striptease for the elite?
 THE DOG DAYS ARE OVER makes the viewer shift in his position: from being merely subjected to the experience to actively reflecting on it.

 tour dates